 Another oil that is generating considerable market interest is black pepper.
 After several years of tension on pepper prices, the rates have plummeted following the global trend of falling prices.
-Current price levels are at par with previous levels of may help in reviving the interest in the Madagascar variety of black pepper oil, which is largely appreciated in perfumery.
+Current price levels are at par with previous levels of 2007-2008.
+Traders are hopeful that this may help in reviving the interest in the Madagascar variety of black pepper oil, which is largely appreciated in perfumery.